husarion/static_docs_deprecated/src/core2/tutorials/howtostart/following-object-using-your-smartphone.md

 cd ~/ros_workspace
 catkin_make
 ```
-Waite until finish.
-You should see:
+Wait until the process is finished.
+You should see the following:

 [obraz wyniku catkin_make]